Today In History logo TIH

 Minamoto no Yoritomo seized the title of Sei-i Taishōgun, establishing the Kamakura shogunate and shifting Japan's political center from Kyoto to the military class.
 This move ended centuries of imperial dominance, creating a dual power structure where emperors remained figureheads while shoguns wielded actual authority for over seven hundred years.

-The founding of the church of Our Lady of Candlemas in 1760 planted the seed for what became Mayaguez, Puerto Rico's third-largest city.
-The parish served as the civic anchor around which the town grew, earning its charter in 1836.
+The founding of the Church of Our Lady of Candlemas in 1760 planted the seed for what became Mayaguez, eventually Puerto Rico's third-largest city.
+Spanish colonial authorities established the parish to serve scattered agricultural settlements in the western part of the island, and the church quickly became the civic anchor around which a formal town coalesced.
+Mayaguez received its official charter in 1836 and grew into a major commercial port, with the original church still standing at the center of the city's main plaza.

 Gustav III seized power from Sweden's squabbling parliamentary factions in a bloodless coup, imposing a new constitution that concentrated authority in the crown.
 His 20-year reign as an enlightened despot brought press freedom, religious tolerance, and the founding of the Swedish Academy — before ending with his assassination at a masquerade ball.